HoangDien17/Init-K8s-cluster-VM/README.md

 Attemption: make sure all nodes in K8s cluster have the same with the ip range that have defined in Metallb configuration
     Ex: if Nodes have ip: 10.0.0.x
     should define ip range: 10.0.0.50-10.0.0.60

+To access cluster from local machines, need to copy .kube/config from master node to ~/.kube/cofig
+- Find the Vagrant private key location: vagrant ssh-config
+- Use scp with the private key: scp -i /path/to/private/key -P 2222 vagrant@127.0.0.1:/home/vagrant/.kube/config ~/.kube/config